Tabitha001/METROBANK-CASESTTUDY/README.md

 ## 🏁 Outcome

-This project showcases the end-to-end process of building an **interactive Excel dashboard** — from raw data transformation to insight communication.
+This project showcases the end-to-end process of building an **interactive Excel dashboard**, from raw data transformation to insight communication.
 It reflects the ability to apply design thinking, analytical reasoning, and business understanding to solve real-world data problems.

 ---